tigredonorte/procurement/docs/mvp.md

 This MVP focuses on the **"Researcher"** persona and core functionality.
 Future iterations will expand to support the full **"Requestor -> Researcher -> Approver -> Payer"** workflow and leverage insights from market analysis and CEO metrics.

-* **PRA: Multi-Role Workflow & Permissions:** Implement distinct user roles (Requestor, Approver, Payer) and features for task handoffs between them.
+* **Requisio.com: Multi-Role Workflow & Permissions:** Implement distinct user roles (Requestor, Approver, Payer) and features for task handoffs between them.
-* **PRA: Advanced Data Normalization & LLM Integration:** Allow custom normalization rules and explore LLMs for semantic extraction and advanced attribute inference.
+* **Requisio.com: Advanced Data Normalization & LLM Integration:** Allow custom normalization rules and explore LLMs for semantic extraction and advanced attribute inference.
-* **PRA: Multi-API Integration & Management:** Expand support for more external product data APIs and create a UI to manage integrations.
+* **Requisio.com: Multi-API Integration & Management:** Expand support for more external product data APIs and create a UI to manage integrations.
-* **PRA: Financials & Subscription Management:** Integrate a billing and subscription management system to track key financial metrics.
+* **Requisio.com: Financials & Subscription Management:** Integrate a billing and subscription management system to track key financial metrics.
-* **PRA: Enhanced Admin & System Monitoring Dashboards:** Develop comprehensive dashboards for user management, system health, and job queue inspection.
+* **Requisio.com: Enhanced Admin & System Monitoring Dashboards:** Develop comprehensive dashboards for user management, system health, and job queue inspection.
-* **PRA: Platform-on-Platform Capabilities (API-first):** Expose a robust, well-documented public API for the PRA platform itself.
+* **Requisio.com: Platform-on-Platform Capabilities (API-first):** Expose a robust, well-documented public API for the Requisio.com platform itself.
-* **PRA: User Feedback & Support Systems:** Implement in-app feedback mechanisms and support channels to track NPS and CES.
+* **Requisio.com: User Feedback & Support Systems:** Implement in-app feedback mechanisms and support channels to track NPS and CES.
-* **PRA: Advanced Analytics & Reporting for Users:** Allow users to perform analytics on their data and export it in various formats.
+* **Requisio.com: Advanced Analytics & Reporting for Users:** Allow users to perform analytics on their data and export it in various formats.

 ---

 ## 5. Monetization Strategy & Additional Revenue Streams

-Beyond the foundational SaaS subscription model implied by tracking metrics like ARR, the PRA platform can be monetized through several additional, value-added revenue streams:
+Beyond the foundational SaaS subscription model implied by tracking metrics like ARR, the Requisio.com platform can be monetized through several additional, value-added revenue streams:

 1.  **Premium API Access & Higher Tiers**
     * **Concept:** Offer more advanced API access beyond what might be included in standard subscriptions.
 This could include higher rate limits, access to more granular data points, real-time data streams, or developer sandboxes for custom integrations.
-    * **Value:** Caters to larger enterprises or tech companies looking to deeply embed PRA data and functionality into their own internal systems or client-facing applications.
+    * **Value:** Caters to larger enterprises or tech companies looking to deeply embed Requisio.com data and functionality into their own internal systems or client-facing applications.

 2.  **Advanced Analytics & Business Intelligence (BI) Suite**
     * **Concept:** A separately priced premium module offering sophisticated analytics tools beyond basic reporting.
 This could include customizable BI dashboards, predictive analytics on product availability or pricing, competitive landscape analysis based on aggregated research, and "what-if" scenario modeling for procurement decisions.